JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 to the DRAM and perhaps an electron microscope, but we need not go there, because we've already determined this is not a Julia bug and the user will probably be replacing their machine.

-# Conclusion
+## Conclusion

 With about an hour's work (plus 2-3 hours to add the `seek-to-ticks` functionality written, tested, upstreamed, etc.), we managed to remotely and conclusively diagnose that a reported crash was caused by faulty memory on the users machine.
-Even though the rr trace did not contain the actual cause of the crash, it was nevertheless an invaluable tool to analyze this issue.
+Even though the `rr` trace did not contain the actual cause of the crash, it was nevertheless an invaluable tool to analyze this issue.
 The fact that the stray bit flip was missing from the recording already excluded 99% of possible cases for the crash, and some careful analysis of the trace gave enough clues to be able to eliminate most of the remaining.
-To quote Sherlock Holmes "When you have eliminated the impossible, whatever remains, however improbable, must be the truth".
-Without rr, it may often be tempting to blame unexplained crashes on bad hardware, cosmic rays or gremlins living under the floors.
+To quote Sherlock Holmes
+> When you have eliminated the impossible, whatever remains, however improbable, must be the truth.
+Without `rr`, it may often
+be tempting to blame unexplained crashes on bad hardware, cosmic rays or gremlins living under the floors.
 Here, we were able to fairly convincingly conclude that that the issue must indeed be bad memory.
 I like to say that `rr` turns a debugging